Assault Lawyer Dayton, OH

 According to Ohio laws, assault is an attempt to cause physical harm to another, while battery is to intentionally or negligently cause offensive physical contact or bodily harm.
 If you are facing assault charges, an experienced Dayton assault lawyer from our firm can help you deal with the wide range of charges and penalties associated with assaults.

 A conviction has consequences that could affect your life from now on.
 You need strong defense.
-L. Patrick Mulligan & Associates, LLC is here to help.
-Contact us today!
+The Dayton assault attorneys from L. Patrick Mulligan & Associates, LLC is here to help.
+Contact us today by calling (937) 685-7006!

 - Knowingly cause serious physical harm to someone else;